hozumi/clj-embed-s/README.md

 # clj-embed-s

 clj-embed-s enables you to embed Clojure expression into a string like Ruby.<br>
-The trick is that when the macro is expanded, it divides a string into parts, which given to str function.
+The trick is that when the macro is expanded, it divides a string into parts, which are given to str function.

 ## Usage